 Purchase of emissions certificates to offset greenhouse gas emissions

 Through the optimization of operations, investments in energy-saving systems and the replacement of fossil fuels with renewable energies, we are able to significantly reduce the level of greenhouse gas emissions resulting from our business activities.
 However, it is not possible to eliminate them entirely.
 We therefore offset our remaining emissions by purchasing emission reduction certificates (ERCs).
 Last year, we once again offset all of our net greenhouse gas emissions from operational activities, including global business travel in this way.
-Our ERC portfolio included projects involving wind power, hydropower, geothermal power, photovoltaic power and biomass/biogas power.
-60% of the ERCs met the Gold Standard, and the remainder came from climate protection projects verified by independent third parties.
+Our ERC portfolio included projects involving wind power, hydropower, geothermal power, photovoltaic power, biomass/biogas power and cookstove power.
+60 percent of the ERCs met the Gold Standard, and the remainder came from climate protection projects verified by independent third parties.

 hours of training on environmental management and health and safety was provided to employees